G♭ (musical note)

 G♭ (G-flat; also called Ges or sol bémol) is the seventh semitone of the solfège.

 It lies a diatonic semitone above F and a chromatic semitone below G, thus being enharmonic to F♯ (F-sharp) or fa dièse.
 However, in some temperaments, it is not the same as F♯.
 G♭ is a major third below B♭, whereas F♯ is a major third above D (a minor third below A).

 When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of the G♭ semitone is approximately 369.994 Hz.
-See pitch (music) for a discussion of historical variations in frequency.
+See musical pitch for a discussion of historical variations in frequency.